kudlai/survey-deployment/README.md

 If your user is root just omit -K parameter.

+You can also run it locally with `ansible/hosts.local` inventory file.

 Wait until ansible finishes execution, and until dbmanager finishes database deployment (it takes about a minute).

 # Testing
-When ansible is done, you can access application by typing it's adrress in browser address form, e.g. http://127.0.0.1/
+When deployment is done, you can access application by typing it's adrress in browser address form, e.g. http://127.0.0.1/

 on the route "/" application prints json list of fullnames of required emloyees,